Red Fort Delhi – Residence of the Mughal Emperors

 Red Fort was designed by the same designer who designed the Taj Mahal at Agra.
 The Red fort architecture is considered ultimate Mughal creativity under Shah Jahan.
 His son and successor, Emperor Aurangzeb, added the Pearl Mosque to the private quarters of the emperor.
 Persian emperor Nadir Shah has defeated the Mughals in 1739 and looted most of the valuables including the Peacock Throne (which cost twice as much as the cost of construction of Taj Mahal) and world’s most expensive diamond Kohinoor or Koh-i-Noor.
 Kohinoor Diamond is currently part of Queen Elizabeth II’s Royal Crown.

-There is a sound & light show at the fort on evenings, which describes the Mughal history to the tourists.
+There is a sound & light show at the fort in the evenings, which describes the Mughal history to the tourists.
 Most the original structure are damaged now.
 The extensive water channels with its fragrant waters are dry.
 Most of its Marble inlaid flowers were looted by invaders.
 The tea house now houses a restaurant, even though not in original form.
 Pearl mosque and hamam ( Turkish Bath) are now closed for the public.

 Red Fort is one of the must see places to visit in Delhi.
 Delhi sightseeing would not be complete, without a visit to Red Fort.